Triumphant Merkel starts tough task of seeking coalition

 If Merkel and Gabriel do not agree - there is no love lost between them since the SPD chairman leaked a text message from Merkel to the media - she could switch her focus to the Greens.

-Many progressive CDU supporters favor this option and think Katrin Goering-Eckardt, a 47-year-old Greens leader from east Germany who is close to the Lutheran church, is a snug fit.
+Many progressive CDU supporters favour this option and think Katrin Goering-Eckardt, a 47-year-old Greens leader from east Germany who is close to the Lutheran church, is a snug fit.

 But the CDU's conservative wing, embodied by tough-talking parliamentary leader Volker Kauder, dislike the pacifist and ecologist party which campaigned for tax hikes on the wealthy.